SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 :newTerm:`Classes` in Swift provide much of the same functionality as structures, albeit often at the expense of the improved safety, readability and performance that structures provide.

-Like structures, Classes can:
+Like structures, classes can:

 * Define properties to store values
 * Define methods to provide functionality